LabKey/ontologyManagement/README.md

 Those alignments provide the basic to import the concepts and their labels from the ontologies that adopt one of the two W3C recommendations: Resource Description Framework Schema ([RDFS](https://www.w3.org/TR/rdf-schema/)) or the Simple Knowledge Organization System ([SKOS](https://www.w3.org/TR/skos-reference/)).

 ### 3. Import Ontology
-Once the ontology is add with success to Labkey and correctly aligned with the Labkey concepts, the import is perform by clicking in the "import ontology" button as in the previous example.
+Once the ontology is add with success to LabKey and correctly aligned with the LabKey concepts, the import is perform by clicking in the "import ontology" button as in the previous example.
 The Background import pipeline can take several minutes depending the triplestore performance.

 ### 4. Dataset Annotation